petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 1. Choose the desired backup frequency from available options in the Create Backups drop-down menu:

     - **Daily**: A backup is created every day; you can set the time it is created (in the UTC±00 time zone).
+Daily backups are recommended for production environments.

     - **Weekly**: A backup is created every week; you can set the day of the week and what time it is created (in the UTC±00 time zone).

     - **Advanced**: You can set a [cron schedule](https://crontab.guru/) value for a more complex frequency.

-    - **Manually** No automatic backups are created.
+    - **Not set** (manually): No automatic backups are created.
 You must create all backups manually.
+This is the default setting for non-production environments.

     ![If you choose to create a weekly schedule, you can then select the day of the week and time.](./backup-service-overview/images/08.png)